Table of Contents

 Medicinal uses of Jasmine

-Ulcers in groups in mouth/tongue, Stomatitis(inflammation of the mouth and lips):
+Ulcers in groups in the mouth/tongue, Stomatitis(inflammation of the mouth and lips):

 - Few leaves can be chewed.